message/iata/SG.md

 - This does not apply to passengers with an Air Travel Pass approval letter issued by Singapore if they:
 - have stayed in China (People's Rep.), Chinese Taipei, Hong Kong (SAR China) or Macao (SAR China) in the last 21 days before departure; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor).
+- This does not apply to passengers with a Vaccinated Travel Pass approval letter issued by Singapore if they:
+- have been fully vaccinated in their country of departure or Singapore; and
+- have stayed in Brunei Darussalam and/or Singapore, or Germany and/or Singapore, in the last 21 days before departure; and
+- have a visa to enter Singapore (if they are a visa-required short-term visitor); and
+- have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
+The test must have been taken at most 48 hours before departure from the first embarkation point; and
+- travel to Singapore on a designated Vaccinated Travel Lane flight.
 - This does not apply to residents of Brunei Darussalam if they:
 - have a valid SafeTravel Pass approval letter issued by Singapore under the Singapore-Brunei Reciprocal Green Lane; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and